telerik/fiddler-everywhere-docs/collaboration/sharing-data.md

 ### Deleting Shared Sessions

 Fiddler Everywhere provides options for deleting previously shared sessions.
-To select the sessions you want to delete, go to the **Sessions** list and use the **Delete** button.
+To select the sessions you want to delete, go to the save **Sessions** tree and use the **Delete** button.
 All users added as collaborators will be notified through the [notification bar](#notifications-for-shared-content)  and with an email message that the shared session is now deleted.
 To restore deleted sessions, use the **Shared Sessions** option.

 ## Sharing Requests Collections